c-git/c-git.github.io/content/rust/stack_overflow.md

 Reducing to `21_766` or uncommenting the last line cause it not to crash anymore on my machine.
 I tried similar code as a binary and realized I was getting non deterministic behaviour.
 With the number of iterations set to `87_252` I was getting about 20% failure rate.
 Meaning it would usually crash 2 out of 10 runs.
-(The non-determinism is likely due to what is mentioned in the [post][stack_size_explanation].
-Will have to fix the value and test to see what happens)
+The non-determinism is likely due to one of two things

+1. What is mentioned in the [post][stack_size_explanation] and the OS is changing the "allowed" size.
+2. Or in preparing to test that idea discovered in the docs for Function std::mem::[size_of](https://doc.rust-lang.org/std/mem/fn.size_of.html)
+   > In general, the size of a type is not stable across compilations, but specific types such as primitives are.

+Based on testing on main it is the first option as each run appears to have a slight different amount of stack available.
+Tested using `stacker::remaining_stack()`.

 I further found that running the tests in release mode `cargo test -r -- --nocapture drop_stack_overflow` increase the number before crashing to `65_320` on my machine.
 On rust playground it seems to be at `21_768`.
 The machine specific size is likely explained by what is in the [post][stack_size_explanation].